meltyourface/blank/posts/Secret-knowledge/The-Abundance-Beacon-Attract-Wealth-and-Protection-Ritual/index.md

 ---
 Spell: The Abundance Beacon

-Desired Outcome: To attract prosperity and wealth while offering protection from psychic attacks.
+**Desired Outcome**: To attract prosperity and wealth while offering protection from psychic attacks.

 **Ingredients**:
 1. Green or gold candle (to symbolize prosperity)